garrijuan/WebServicesAPEX/README.md

 This repository contains the full deployment of a RESTful service built with Oracle APEX and Oracle REST Data Services (ORDS) for data integration

+This project focuses on the automated generation and management of REST API endpoints through code, emphasizing Infrastructure as Code (IaC) principles.
+By defining the RESTful services programmatically, it enables seamless integration with CI/CD pipelines, which ensures that any modifications or additions to the web services are version-controlled, tested, and deployed automatically.
+This approach provides full control over the development lifecycle of web services, from creation to maintenance, enforcing consistency and repeatability while reducing manual effort and errors.
+As a result, it facilitates scalable, auditable, and efficient management of API endpoints within modern DevOps workflows.

 ## Module
 ```sh
 BEGIN